cpsc332/Project-Part-C/README.md

 After the first call to `seed_demo_data`, the script drops that procedure from the database.

-### 3.3 Create Views, Triggers, and a Stored Procedure
+### Create Views, Triggers, and a Stored Procedure

-Following the execution of the seed script, execute the script that creates the views, triggers, and stored procedure related to ticket sales (for example, `Views_triggers_procs.sql`).
+Following the execution of the seed script, execute the script that creates the views, triggers, and stored procedure related to ticket sales.
 This script assumes that you have already executed `USE theatre_booking`.

 The views created here are: